Find out how to embed group live chat on your website step by step with screenshots.

-First, you’ll need to ability to access your website’s backend interface.
-For WordPress websites, this means an account to log in to the WordPress dashboard.
 You'll find the process straightforward if you have installed and configured other plugins before.
 If you’re new to the process, follow our detailed steps below.
-Alternatively, ask your webmaster to read this guide.
+Alternatively, ask your webmaster to follow these steps.

 Now we can start the technical steps of adding Arena Live Chat to a website.

 Before you can embed a group live chat, you need to install a chat app first.
 In these directions, we’ll cover how to get started with Arena.